boystrange/FairCheck/README.md

-The artifact is [available on Zenodo (external link)](https://doi.org/10.5281/zenodo.5547687) as a VirtualBox image `FairCheck.ova` as well as an archive `FairCheck-master.zip`.
+The artifact is [available on Zenodo (external link)](https://doi.org/10.5281/zenodo.5547687) as a VirtualBox image `FairCheck.ova` as well as a source code archive `FairCheck-master.zip`.
 The next sub-sections describe the steps to be taken to compile and test the artifact in each case.

 ### Using `FairCheck.ova`